 The food culture of Greater Phoenix is full of diversity in flavors and cultures.
 With an emphasis on locally grown, many restaurants have taken on initiatives to keep their restaurants focused on the unique community and travelers they serve.
 This recipe for excellence has earned many different styles of restaurants and chefs James Beard Foundation recognition over the years.
 Chef and co-owner of Scottsdale's FnB restaurant, Charleen Badman, was the James Beard winner for Best Chef: Southwest in 2019.
 Badman is also at the forefront of the Blue Watermelon Project, an initiative to improve access to healthy food for children in Arizona.
 Furthermore, 22 chefs and restaurants from throughout Arizona were named semifinalists for 2020, including Stephen Jones of The Larder + The Delta in Phoenix.
 Jones’ farm-to-table restaurant adds soul food to downtown Phoenix’s eclectic food scene.
 With such plates as the Hoppin’ John, made with heirloom rice and Sea Island field peas, Jones executes culinary perfection by paying homage to the Southern foodways while intersecting with the local ingredients.
 Among 2020’s finalists, is Phoenix’s renowned chef Silvana Salcido Esparza, who has flexed her Best Chef: Southwest prowess at Barrio Café since 2002.
 Silvana's flagship project has received national recognition for its authentic Mexican cuisine, which is served with a side of local art and social justice.

 Additionally, restaurants across the Greater Phoenix area are earning top honors from AAA, Forbes and others.
 Kai at the Sheraton Grand Wild Horse Pass, Arizona’s Five Diamond Award-winning restaurant, is widely acclaimed for incorporating the essence of local Native American history and culture into the menu.
 The Phoenician, a Luxury Collection Resort, is home to AAA Four Diamond Award-recipient J&G Steakhouse, which offers a sophisticated and locally sourced fine-dining experience in the foothills of Camelback Mountain.
+Lon’s at the Hermosa Inn is also AAA Four Diamond certified and is Arizona’s only remaining authentic hacienda serving up classic organic ingredients prepared in deliciously trendy new ways.

 The Phoenix Compass: Landmarks in the Valley of the SunBack to Top of List